-18 Transactions with related parties
+19 Transactions with related parties

-All companies owned by the same shareholders of Gap Group Finance p.l.c are considered to be group companies.
-Companies which have common directors and shareholders are considered to be
+All companies owned by the same shareholders of Gap Group Finance p.l.c. are considered to be group companies.
+Companies which have common directors and shareholders are considered to be related.

-Transactions with related parties mainly comprise the provision of funding by the shareholders and interest expenses charged thereon, where applicable.
+Transactions with related parties mainly comprise the provision of funding by the shareholders and interestexpense charged thereon, where applicable.

-During the course of the year the company also entered into other transactions with the respective related parties and has the following balances:
+During the course of the year the company entered into transactions with related undertakings all of which arise in the ordinary course of business.
+The related party transactions were :